Nuestra Belleza Latina 2011: Episode 4

 The remaining 24 semi-finalists from both groups received makeovers and had a photo shoot session in bikinis.
-They also took part in their first challenge, which was won by Gredmarie.
+They also took part in their first challenge, which was won by Gredmarie Colon.
 The three semi-finalists with the most votes, Maribel, Darla, and Gredmarie, received passes into the top 12.
 One of the semi-finalists, Audris Rijo from the Dominican Republic, decided to drop out of the competition due to a family emergency.
 Throughout the rest of the night, the judges chose the remaining 9 contestants who would move into the beauty mansion as finalists.